DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 1, Locke teaches a hair cutter such as electric shaver and/or electric trimmer substantially as claimed except for the limitations in the bolded texts, comprising a handle 27 and a cutter head 28 attached to said handle, and at least one cutter unit 21 including a pair of drivable 31 and stationary 22 cutter elements cooperating with each other, said cutter unit being adjustably supported by means of a support structure including a spring mechanism 70 to allow for elastic self-adaption of the cutter unit to the skin contour in terms of diving along a diving axis extending perpendicular to a skin contact surface of the cutter unit and/or tilting of the cutter unit relative to a cutter head frame about a tilt axis extending perpendicular to said dive axis, said spring mechanism including at least one elongated leaf spring, characterized in that said leaf spring is made from plastic material.
+Regarding claim 1, Locke teaches a hair cutter substantially as claimed except for the limitations in the bolded texts, comprising a handle 27 and a cutter head 28 attached to said handle, and at least one cutter unit 21 including a pair of drivable 31 and stationary 22 cutter elements cooperating with each other, said cutter unit being adjustably supported by a support structure including a spring mechanism 70 to allow for elastic self-adaption of the cutter unit to the skin contour in terms of diving along a diving axis extending perpendicular to a skin contact surface of the cutter unit or tilting of the cutter unit relative to a cutter head frame about a tilt axis extending perpendicular to said dive axis, said spring mechanism including at least one elongated leaf spring, wherein said leaf spring is made from plastic material, said leaf spring is provided with varying cross sections, and said hair cutter is an electric shaver or an electric trimmer.

 See Figs. 2 and 9.